fit-group-28/traceit-backend/README.md

 # Run

 To run the server, run
-`pipenv run flask --app src/app.py run --port 3000` from the terminal.
+`FLASK_DEBUG=true pipenv run flask --app src/app.py run --port 3000`
+from the terminal.
 The server should be exposed at `localhost:3000`.

 # Conventions